Youth Leadership Academy (YLA)

 The YLA commits to: prioritizing youth and young-adult empowerment; focusing on skill building in various areas; creating opportunities for project development; encouraging peer advocacy; enhancing personal and advocacy growth; promoting diversity and self-awareness; generating opportunities to establish additional support networks; and fostering overall social change influencers.

-Deadline for applications to the inaugural class of the Youth Leadership Academy is September 3, 2021.
+Deadline for applications to the second cohort of the Youth Leadership Academy is January 4, 2022.

 The Office of Human Rights encourages all youth who are interested in civil and human rights, and social justice issues to apply to the Academy.